 In this type of study, a solution called Giemsa is applied as a dye to distinguish phosphate groups in DNA.

-The objective of this solution is to color the chromosome bands and then organize them so that the short arm of the chromosome is located in the upper front part while the long arm is in the lower part.
+The objective of this solution is to color the chromosome bands and then organize them so that the short arm of the chromosome is located in the upper front part while the long arm is in the lower leg.

 Types of chromosomes in a karyotype